 5. Use Gumroad if you sell on your website

-It's fast, simple, and reduces friction when trying get a sale.
+It’s fast, simple, and reduces friction when getting a sale.

-Every week I make a couple hundred dollars with the pay-what-you-want model and it works beautifully.
+Every week I make a couple of hundred dollars with the pay-what-you-want model, which works beautifully.

-The key to the pay what you want pricing model is to make sure to point out what the average contribution is.
-This gives people a baseline of how much to contribute and every single time I've gotten money this way, it's been the exact amount that I said was the average.
+The key to the pay what you want pricing model is to point out what the average contribution is.
+This gives people a baseline of how much to contribute, and every single time I did earn money this way, it’s been the exact amount that I said was the average.

 6. Market your product

 Once everything is all set up, the last step to help you with making money blogging is to market your product.
-There is a lot of strategies to do this, but I think the easiest way to start is to find the most visited pages of your blog and link from there to offers for the infoproduct itself.
+There are many strategies to do this, but I think the easiest way to start is to find the most visited pages of your blog and link from there to offers for the info product itself.

-In addition to that, you could do use social media, like Pinterest, Instagram, Facebook groups, or wherever it is you're active.
-It's a great place to tell people about your info product and hopefully get some people to buy it.
+In addition to that, you could use social media, like Pinterest, Instagram, Facebook groups, or wherever you’re active.
+It’s a great place to tell people about your info product and hopefully get some people to buy it.

-The fourth way to make money with a blog is to sell a course.
-This goes without saying, but if you have a blog on a particular topic where you're getting readers and visitors to visit and they enjoy your content, they're going to see you as an expert.
+The fourth method on how to make money blogging is to sell a course.
+This goes without saying, but if you have a blog on a particular topic where you’re getting readers and visitors to visit and they enjoy your content, they’re going to see you as an expert.

-When they do that, it's very possible to sell a course to them.
+When they do that, it’s possible to sell a course to them.
 The key is to give helpful information to your audience to the point where they follow you and respect your advice.
-Once they do that, there will be a segment of your followers who will happily buy a course that you create.
-I've done this myself and have a free course I offer that eventually leads to a paid course.
+Once they do that, a segment of your followers will happily buy a course that you create.
+I’ve done this myself and have a free course I offer that eventually leads to a paid course.

 1. Choose a topic relevant to your blog

-The first thing that you want to do is choose a course topic that's relevant to your blog.
-I talk about online business on this blog, so it would make sense for me to create a course on affiliate marketing or do keyword research and Search Engine Optimization (SEO) because it’s all related and it will help your blog to be found in Google Search.
+The first thing you want to do is choose a course topic relevant to your blog.
+For example, I talk about online business in this blog, so it would make sense to create a course on affiliate marketing or do keyword research and Search Engine Optimization (SEO) because it’s all related and it will help your blog to be found in Google Search.
 You will also be able to generate income with many of your blog’s audience.